rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 ```
 If you're a Rubyist and the version syntax looks odd, then this post is for you.

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 ## Version constraints in Gemfile

 Like the `Gemfile`, package.json has a convention to specify version constraints.
-Both Ruby and NPM dependencies usually follow SemVer, that will format a constraint as `major.minor.patch`, i.e. the declaration `"webpack": "4.41.2"` indicates Webpack major version 4, minor version 41, and patch version 2.
+Both Ruby and NPM dependencies usually follow SemVer, that will format a constraint as `major.minor.patch`, i.e. the declaration `"webpack": "4.41.2"` indicates webpack major version 4, minor version 41, and patch version 2.

 Where they differ is in the use of special characters to declare acceptable ranges.
 Let's refresh the conventions used in the Gemfile.